crywolfe/mileagemate/mileagemate.md

 MileageMate needs a “confirmation” function.
 A confirmation button would control a confirmation event which when triggered calls certain programmatic functions to store data and create a new trip.
 This seems straightforward at this time.
 There are some initial questions though.

-Can the user change values after “confirming”?
+_Can the user change values after “confirming”?_

-If so, should there a time limit to changing values?
+_If so, should there a time limit to changing values?_

-Do we want to store that the user has changed values?
+_Do we want to store that the user has changed values?_

 MileageMate needs to store the 20 most recent trips.
 Storing the 20 most recent trips in local storage on the device is a critical functional piece.
 With HTML5’s Web Storage, BackboneJS’s save function and Cordova’s ability to access a device’s local storage would be the tools I would use.
 I have another question.

-Do the 20 most recent trips include the changes the user may have made (assuming changes are allowed)?
+_Do the 20 most recent trips include the changes the user may have made (assuming changes are allowed)?_

 MileageMate also needs to generate a monthly report.
 This functionality is straight up good old fashioned programming -- grab the data, manipulate it and deliver it.

-How is the data to be delivered e.g. excel sheet, on screen within the app itself, pdf, all three, etc.?
+_How is the data to be delivered e.g. excel sheet, on screen within the app itself, pdf, all three, etc.?_

-How should the data delivery look?
+_How should the data delivery look?_

-Is the monthly report to be timecoded and stamped and independently saved?
+_Is the monthly report to be timecoded and stamped and independently saved?_

-Where is it to be saved?
-In what form?
+_Where is it to be saved?
+In what form?_

-Who has access to it?
+_Who has access to it?_

 These are some of the questions that immediately come to mind.

-There is another very important issue to resolve though.
-Cost.
+There is another very important issue to resolve though--  cost.

 Creating user stories as a preliminary matter will help manage costs.
 I would highly recommend creating user stories for MileageMate.

-Also, Using JavaScript as the arterial stack, so to speak, would help keep development costs low, because BackboneJS, NodeJS and MongoDB together work efficiently together.
+Also, using JavaScript as the arterial stack, so to speak, would help keep development costs low, because BackboneJS, NodeJS and MongoDB together work efficiently together.

 But, I do have some thoughts on the database.